abhinavsingh/proxy.py/README.md

   --auth-plugin AUTH_PLUGIN
                         Default: proxy.http.proxy.auth.AuthPlugin.
 Auth plugin
                         to use instead of default basic auth plugin.
+  --cache-requests      Default: False.
+Whether to also write request packets
+                        in the cache file.
+  --cache-by-content-type
+                        Default: False.
+Whether to extract content by type from responses.
+Extracted content type is written to the cache directory e.g. video.mp4.
   --cache-dir CACHE_DIR
                         Default: /Users/abhinavsingh/.proxy/cache.
 Flag only
                         applicable when cache plugin is used with on-disk storage.
-  --cache-requests      Default: False.
-Whether to also cache request packets.
   --proxy-pool PROXY_POOL
                         List of upstream proxies to use in the pool --enable-web-server   Default: False.
 Whether to enable